-- 2.8.
-Relativevi of current executive officervii of the company or its affiliatesi. - 2.9.
+- 2.9.
+Relative of current executive officer of the company or its affiliates. - 2.10.
 Relativevi of a person who has served as a CEO of the company or its affiliatesi within the last five years; or an executive officer of the company or its affiliatesi within the last three years.

-Transactional, Professional, Financial, and Charitable Relationshipsviii
+Transactional, Professional, Financial, and Charitable Relationships viii

-- 2.10.
-Currently provides (or a relativevi provides) professional services to the company, its affiliatesi or to its officers. - 2.11.
-Is (or a relativevi is) a partner, controlling shareholder or an employee of, an organization that provides professional services to the company, to an affiliate of the company, or to an individual officer of the company or one of its affiliatesi. - 2.12.
-Currently employed by (or a relativevi is employed by) a significant customer or supplierix of the company or its affiliatesi. - 2.13.
-Is (or a relativevi is) a trustee, director or employee of a charitable or non-profit organization that receives materialx grants or endowments from the company or its affiliatesi. - 2.14.
+- 2.11.
+Currently provides (or a relativevi provides) professional servicesix to the company, its affiliatesi or to its officers. - 2.12.
+Is (or a relativevi is) a partner, controlling shareholder or an employee of, an organization that provides professional services ix to the company, to an affiliate of the company, or to an individual officer of the company or one of its affiliatesi. - 2.13.
+Currently employed by (or a relativevi is employed by) a significant customer or supplierx of the company or its affiliatesi. - 2.14.
+Is (or a relativevi is) a trustee, director or employee of a charitable or non-profit organization that receives materialxi grants or endowments from the company or its affiliatesi. - 2.15.
 Has, or is (or a relativevi is) a partner, controlling shareholder or an employee of, an organization that has a transactional relationship with the company or its affiliatesi, excluding investments in the company through a private placement.